kamibababa/mix-fpga/README.md

 * `screen /dev/ttyACM0`

 ## Things to come...
-* Build UART-RX for terminal unit U19 and implement command IN(19)
-* implement command NUM 5(1)
-* adjust DIV to run in 12 cycles
 * design a case (3D-Printer)
 * add GO-button
 * write bootloader, that reads programmcode from U19